 In addition to researching ahead of time and making a plan, why not take extra measures to prepare yourself?
 Taking additional steps to ensure that you are safe and comfortable will help you avoid unnecessary stress and ease your overall travel experience.

-If you've decided to book hotels or Air B and B's in advance, read reviews.
+If you've decided to book hotels, hostels or other accommodation in advance, read reviews.
 If you've decided to leave room in your schedule for spontaneity and book places on the fly, read reviews!
-Give yourself the security of knowing that the place you're staying in comes recommended by other travelers!
+Give yourself the security of knowing that the place you're staying in comes recommended by other travelers.

 For example, when I take overnight trains and buses, my bag is so small that it can sit with me, meaning it doesn't have to go under the bus or in the luggage compartment on the train.
 It's easy for me to grab and haul around, and I never get tired carrying it.